FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: FrugalRAG: Efficient two-stage finetuning for RAG

 Gathering evidence plays a crucial role in answering multi-hop questions, which often require iterative retrieval and reasoning across multiple sources.
 Drawing on recent advances in test‐time scaling, we observe that we can boost evidence coverage (i.e., recall) simply by letting the model $f$ issue multiple search queries $S_h$ at inference time.
 This approach sidesteps the need for massive supervised fine‐tuning—instead, it harnesses the model’s own generated rollouts to gather, and then integrate additional information.
 In the next section, we describe how we construct our training data and design our fine‐tuning protocol to fully leverage this capability.

-\xhdr{Training Dataset Generation} We choose ReAct~\citep{react} for generating rollouts.
-Here, a rollout is a set of outputs generated by the model $f$.
-In the standard ReAct setup, an off-the-shelf model $f$ generates a thought-action pair $(T_h A_h)$ at each hop $h\in[1, B]$, where $A_h$ is either a call to the retriever $\mathcal{R}$ or \textsc{finish} indicating the end of rollout.
+\xhdr{Training Dataset Generation} We refer to a rollout as a set of outputs generated by the model $f$.
+Each rollout comprises a thought-action pair $(T_h A_h)$ at each hop $h\in[1, B]$, where $A_h$ is either a call to the retriever $\mathcal{R}$ or \textsc{finish} indicating the end of rollout.
+This setup is similar to the standard ReAct~\citep{react} framework which provides a general prompting template for interleaving external (retrieved) information and model generated outputs.
 At each hop $h$, we generate samples $\{(T_{h}^{1}, A_{h}^{1}, S_{h}^{1}) \dots (T_{h}^{n}, A_{h}^{n}, S_{h}^{n})\}$ using $n$ bootstrapped prompts~\citep{dspy} (See Appendix~\ref{sec:app-training}).
 For each search query $S_{h}^{i}, i\in[1, n]$ we retrieve corresponding documents $\mathcal{D}_{h}^{i} = \mathcal{R}(S_{h}^{i})$, then discard any documents already present in the context.
 We then compute recall against ground-truth labels and add the sample $i$ that achieves the highest recall to the context for the next hop $h+1$.
 This dataset generation strategy is simple and easily parallelizable.
-We conduct two separate runs -- the standard ReAct framework where $f$ is allowed to generate \textsc{finish}, and the second where $f$ can only call the retriever.
-Although the former is more efficient and finishes before B search hops, we observe that the latter yields a significantly higher overall recall owing to a greater number of retrievals.
+We conduct two separate runs -- a standard run where $f$ is allowed terminate generation by generating \textsc{finish}, and the second where $f$ can only call the retriever till maximum budget is reached.
+Although the former is more efficient and finishes before B search hops, we observe that the latter yields a higher overall recall owing to a greater number of retrievals.
 Unlike previous work~\citep{rqrag, self-rag, leret, search-r1} that generated orders of magnitude more data, we only generate 1000 examples during this step.